IgniteUI/indigo-design-docfx/en/components/slider.md

 ### Data Property

 When supplied, the `🕹️DataProperty` value is used to set up a two-way data binding using [Angular Reactive Forms](https://angular.io/guide/reactive-forms) to the slider value property.
 The `🕹️DataProperty` is optional.
-The `🕹️DataProperty` is the name of the property on the data object specified by the Model Object Name provided during code generation.
+The `🕹️DataProperty` is the name of the property on the data object specified by the model object name provided during code generation.

 For the one-thumb slider, the `🕹️DataProperty` must be a number property when supplied.